 The Bannock County Historical Museum houses exhibits, objects, and records relating to Bannock County and Pocatello's history.
-Exhibit themes include railroad history, early medical practices, general store, Victorian era parlor, Buddhist Shrine, early photography studio, Prohibition era police evidence, early fire-fighting, local printing history, historic ranching and farming tools, a Holladay Overland Stage Company stagecoach, horse tack, Shoshoni and Bannock ethnographic photographs and objects, local archaeological specimens, our unique donor wall, a research archive open to the public, and much more!
+Historic exhibit themes include the railroad, medical practices, general store, the military, Victorian parlor, Japanese Buddhist Shrine, photography studio, prohibition police evidence, fire-fighting, local printing, ranching and farming, a Holladay Overland Stage Company stagecoach, horse tack, Shoshoni and Bannock ethnographic photographs and objects, local archaeological specimens, our unique donor wall, a research archive, and much more!
 The Museum was built entirely by donation during Idaho's Centennial Celebration in 1990.
 It operates under the direction of

 supporting your local history museum!